 - Inflation is expected to climb above 2% in the coming months – with rising gasoline prices

 - Export of Goods & Equipment – showing growth in investment and economic development

 - Expected Solid Income Growth – will assist with an expected rise in home sales and consumption moving forward in the coming months.

 - Based on the above the Governing Council view that higher interest rates will be needed to keep inflation on target at 2% (the higher the cost of borrowing assists the government in stabilizing the market and keeping it on track).

-They are aiming to take a gradual approach, and see how the housing sector, gas prices, employment and income growth perform over the coming months’ prior to making a decision whether to rise the rate on the July 11th, 2018 announcement.
+They are aiming to take a gradual approach, and see how the housing sector, gas prices, employment, and income growth perform over the coming months’ prior to making a decision whether to raise the rate on the July 11th, 2018 announcement.

 I am here to answer any questions, concerns and to keep you in the loop every step of the way.
-Currently the difference between fixed and variable rate mortgages is between -.75%-1.05% lender/product dependant which is the greatest spread the Canadian Mortgage Sector has seen since 2011.
+Currently, the difference between fixed and variable rate mortgages is between -.75%-1.05% lender/product dependent which is the greatest spread the Canadian Mortgage Sector has seen since 2011.